DefinitelyTyped/DefinitelyTyped/types/angular-hotkeys/README.md

 ### npm

 This is the preferred method.
 This is only available for TypeScript 2.0+ users.
-For these typeings:
+For these typings:

 ```sh
 npm install --save-dev @types/angular-hotkeys